Written by Chiara Mischke

 5 Types Of Heat Packs - How To Stay Warm In The Japanese Winter

 Heat packs (also called "kairo" in Japanese) are a very popular item in Japan during the colder months.
 There are many different types of heat packs.
-This article introduces you to five different types of Japanese heat packs and their use.
+This article introduces you to five different types of Japanese heat packs, their use, and where to buy them.

 In spite of what you might imagine, the Japanese winter can be very harsh and cold.
 You might be wondering how to stay warm when you are out and about.

 Japan has a very nifty solution for this problem: heat packs!
 Read to learn what they are, where you can buy them, and recommended items to keep you feeling comfortable even on cold days.